- Brand name

 These could be symptoms of an allergic reaction.

-These could be due to rare but severe skin reactions such as Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis.
+These could be due to rare but severe skin reactions such as Stevens-Johnson Syndrome, Toxic Epidermal Necrolysis and Drug Reaction with Eosinophilia and Systemic Symptoms.

 This may be due to a stroke which could be a result of blood clots in the blood vessels of your brain.